Ebberston Hall

-Ebberston Hall is a Grade II* listed country house in Ebberston, North Yorkshire, England.
-It was built in the 18th century for William Thompson.
+Ebberston Hall is a Grade I listed country house in Ebberston, North Yorkshire, England.
+It was constructed during the 18th century for William Thompson.
 It was subsequently inherited by Sir Charles Hotham-Thompson, 8th Baronet, followed by Beaumont Hotham, 3rd Baron Hotham.
 It was later purchased by George Osbaldeston, before passing into the ownership (by inheritance from his father who had acquired it in 1941) of West de Wend Fenton.

+Built as a summer villa and designed by Colen Campbell, the hall is built of sandstone and has been altered.
+The main front has one storey and a basement, and three bays.
+The basement extends to form a terrace that is approached by an open staircase, flanked at the bottom by obelisk torch standards.
+The front has vermiculated rustication.
+A further flight of steps leads to a central door with pilaster jambs, a radial fanlight, and a rusticated surround with chamfered voussoirs, and a keystone with a mask and a monogram.
+The doorcase has attached Tuscan columns, and a pediment with a bust of a faun in the tympanum.
+The outer bays contain sash windows with chamfered voussoirs, and keystones with masks and foliage.
+At the top is a projecting cornice with a balustrade and corner vases.
+AT the rear are five bays, the middle three bays containing a Tuscan loggia.